 Approximate Weight: Felt normal underfoot, but felt pretty light for having such a big nose on it.

 Flex/Buttering: The Girl Powder is a 3/10 on the Soul flex scale.
 I noticed the softer flex on torsionally more than tip to tail flex.
 It made the board feel more nimble and faster to turn.

-On Snow Feel: The Girl Powder felt semi-locked in to me.
-Locked in sometimes because of the ample amount of camber it has between the feet, but because of the super short tail and rocker in the nose it still felt loose sometimes and you get that slashy feeling on the tail too.
+On Snow Feel: The Girl Powder felt semi-locked into me.
+Locked in sometimes because of the ample amount of camber it has between the feet.
+But because of the super short tail and rocker in the nose it still felt loose sometimes.
+And you get that slashy feeling on the tail too.

-Edge Hold: I couldn’t find any ice to properly test it on, but with the amount of camber and the contact points with the snow the Girl Powder has decent edge hold.
+Edge Hold: I couldn’t find any ice to properly test it on, but with the amount of camber and the contact points with the snow, the Girl Powder has decent edge hold.
 It will feel similar to a traditional camber board on ice.
 It won’t hold as well as some boards with a type of traction tech or disrupted side-cut but should hold pretty well.

 Turning Experience: The Girl Powder is super fun to turn, short, medium, and large radius turns come pretty easy.

 Carving: Carving was very fun and fairly easy as well.
 I love that you can carve off the front foot or off the back foot depending on your style of riding.